vieuxtemps/ahk-shared-docs/README.md

 Some of the current AV vendors currently flagging AutoHotkey-compiled projects (independent of their content) are:

-- Jiangmin, Bkav Pro, Cynet, Zillya
+- Jiangmin, Bkav Pro, Cynet, Zillya, Skyhigh (SWG)

 All my recent releases are compiled/bundled with AutoHotkey v1.1.37.01 (source: [GitHub](https://github.com/AutoHotkey/AutoHotkey/releases/tag/v1.1.37.01)), with the following SHA256 hashes: